-What ARE Tableau Metrics?
+What are Tableau Metrics?

 Tableau Metrics are a new way to build KPI reports, which are used to quickly convey the state of the business.
 They are meant to provide high level, at-a-glance reporting, showing big numbers at the top so managers and decision makers can quickly see how the business is faring.

-Are the current sales and profit numbers trending up or down verses last year?
+Metrics answers a question such as: Are the current sales and profit numbers trending up or down verses last year?

-How to Build a TABLEAU Metric
+How to build a Tableau Metric

 - Go to the view (worksheet) you want to build a Metric from.
 On the top menu, choose Metrics.